jeannchuab/FifteenPuzzle/README.md

  - The user should be able to move the blocks into the blank space
  - The user should be able to reset the puzzle

+## Next features
+ - Show a animation when the user complete the challenge

 ## Previews

 https://user-images.githubusercontent.com/62518806/122410688-8593e300-cf5a-11eb-97ba-3c8bfb06f6bd.mov